 Accent lighting can come in many different forms.
 It can refer to a statement floor lamp used to illuminate a corner of the kitchen, or LEDs built into the plinth of a central island to make it appear as if it is floating.
 It can also be used as backlighting to add to the aesthetic of the kitchen.

 How do you calculate kitchen lighting?

-To calculate kitchen lighting overall, you need to talk in terms of 'lumens'.
+To calculate how much light your kitchen needs, you need to talk in terms of lumens.
 Lumens refer to brightness levels.
 How bright your kitchen lights need to be will depend on what you are using your kitchen for and how many lights you have.

 To work this out, multiply the kitchen floor area in square feet by the foot-candle (light intensity) needed.
 So if your kitchen is 100 square feet, which will need between 10 and 20 foot-candles, you will need 1,000 to 2,000 lumens.
 Bulbs deliver a certain number of lumens, so you can work out how many bulbs you need by dividing the number of lumens by the number of lumens each bulb delivers.

-'If you have one light, then you need it to be as bright as possible, but again, dimmable,' explains Niki.
+'If you have one light, then you need it to be as bright as possible, but again, dimmable,' explains Niki Wright, lighting design expert and founder of Lights & Lamps.
 'If you plan your kitchen with various forms of lighting all around, it will be bright enough to work in.'

 Where should kitchen lights be placed?

 Think about the purpose the light is serving when choosing where to position it in a kitchen.

 Task lighting needs to cast light over a countertop, unimpeded.
 This means that it needs to be positioned to hit the back/center part of the countertop, so that when you are bending or leaning forwards over it – perhaps chopping, mixing or stirring – your shadow is not cast over what you are prepping, but just in front of it, meaning that it is illuminated perfectly.